The Dark Side Of TikTok Self-Help Content

 Izzie’s videos are usually met with comments praising her approach: “I needed this more than you know,” writes one user, “so amazing,” gushes another.
 But this imperative to confidence is worth scrutinising in and of itself.
 Indeed, Izzie is certainly not the only young woman offering confidence coaching and life advice online.

-“It is notable that self-help is disproportionately addressed to women,” say Rosalind Gill and Shani Orgad, sociologists and the authors of Confidence Culture - a book which interrogates the prominence of confidence in contemporary discourse about body image, workplace, relationships and motherhood.
-“What is common to many self-help titles is the way they frame problems and challenges that women face in an unjust society as private, personal and often psychological problems, which women therefore need to work on individually.”
+“It is notable that self-help is disproportionately addressed to women,” say Rosalind Gill and Shani Orgad, sociologists and the authors of Confidence Culture — a book that interrogates the prominence of confidence in contemporary discourse about body image, workplace, relationships and motherhood.
+“What is common to many self-help titles is the way they frame problems and challenges that women face in an unjust society as private, personal and often psychological problems, which women, therefore, need to work on individually.”

 In framing confidence as something gained through intensive work on the self, as Izzie advises, self-help can make us turn inwards.
 It ignores the fact that it is primarily patriarchy, capitalism and institutional sexism that hold women back.
 In doing so, it distracts from the kind of coalition-building that could bring about systemic change.